Jump to: Law • Government • Voter Information • Tax Information

 - DuPage Recycling Guide

-Due to COVID-19, all 2020 General Election voters are encouraged to cast a ballot prior to Election Day, either through voting by mail or during in-person early voting.
-Requests to vote by mail must be received by the Election Authority by 10/29/2020, but voters are encouraged to submit their applications as early as possible.
+For the March 19, 2024 General Primary Election, DuPage County voters may cast their ballots through vote by mail, during in-person early voting starting February 8, 2024, or by voting on election day at any polling place in the county.
+Requests to vote by mail must be received by the Election Authority at least 5 days prior to the election, but voters are encouraged to submit their applications as early as possible.

-The first wave of vote by mail ballots will be sent out on 9/24/2020 and may take 4-5 business days to arrive at voters’ mailboxes.
-To make sure your vote by mail ballot gets counted, fill it out and mail it back as soon as possible.
+The first wave of vote by mail ballots is sent out 40 days prior to the election and may take 4-5 business days to arrive at voters’ mailboxes.
+To make sure your vote by mail ballot gets counted, fill it out and mail it back or turn it in at a polling place as soon as possible.
 To be counted, the ballot must be postmarked by election day.

 - DuPage County Election Division: Voter Registration Access information about registering in person, online, or by mail to vote in DuPage County.

 - DuPage County Voter Lookup Get a personalized list of the candidates and issues on the ballot for your residence, your voter registration status, and your local polling place address.

 - Illinois Voter Registration Lookup Check your voter registration status anywhere in Illinois.
 You must vote based on the address of your current permanent residence.
 There is no need to cancel your voter registration at your previous address.

 - Annenberg Classroom Provides resources and videos for learning basic U.S. government concepts and the Constitution.

 - Ballotpedia Serves as an encyclopedia on U.S. government and politicians